tic-tac-token/ttt-book/src/chapters/4/structs.md

 # Structs

-Structs group together many variables of different types in a single named value type.
+Structs group together many variables of different types in a single named type.
 They may be used inside mappings and arrays and may contain mappings and arrays as fields.
 We can declare them with the keyword `struct`:

 ```solidity
 struct Point {